 (ii) at the later time provided for in the notice.

-(2b) The Commission may at any time revoke or vary a notice by further notice served on the person concerned.
+(2b) The Minister may at any time revoke or vary a notice by further notice served on the person concerned.

 (3) A person who fails to comply with a direction given pursuant to this section commits an offence.